cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 gce_set_metadata(vm, list(GCS_SESSION_BUCKET = "your-bucket"))
 ```
 3. Login to RStudio server and create an RStudio project
-4. Create a `_gcssave.yaml` file at the root of the project with these entries:
+4. Transfer the local RStudio project to this cloud VM by creating a `_gcssave.yaml` file at the root of the project with these entries:

 ```yaml
 bucket: your-gcs-bucket